kicsipixel/kicsipixel.github.io/content/posts/2022/2022-03-20-paintcode-swift.md

 date: 2022-03-20
 tags: ["macOS", Xcode", "Swift", "Cocoa"]
 author: ["Szabolcs Tóth"]
+cover:
+    image: /images/PaintCodemacOSCover.png
 draft: false
 ---

 I already wrote about [PaintCode] in this [post].
+I think this is one of the most usefull tool, if you want to convert complex vector graphics to Swift of ObjC code.

 This time I will show you how to use PaintCode without Storyboard.
 I will add the [Figma] file and PaintCode file to GitHub repository.
 The code itself is very simple.

 ![][PaintCodemacOS]

 **Step 1.**